tanishkasahu191-ui/Python_Project_CSE1021/README.md

 Now,The program will wait and send the message automatically The message will be recieved by the number user entered.
 ----------------------------------------------------------------
-**Instructions for Testing
+**Instructions for Testing**

--Use your own WhatsApp number as the receiver for testing.
+- ----->Use your own WhatsApp number as the receiver for testing purpose
--Schedule a message 1–2 minutes in the future.
+- ------>Schedule a message 1–2 minutes in the future
--Watch the live countdown.
+- ------->Watch the live countdown
--When time reaches zero → Message will be sent!
+- -------> time reaches zero → Message will be sent.
--You’ll receive it on WhatsApp and see "Message sent successfully!" in terminal.
+- ------>You’ll receive it on WhatsApp and see "Message sent successfully!" in terminal.

-NOTE: Keep the terminal/program running until it is (the message) is sent.**
+NOTE: Keep the terminal/program running until it is (the message) is sent.

 ------------------------------------------------------